 - Increased operational costs

 - Lack of informative service data

 - Multiple software platforms to run multiple services

 Because rural transport systems are usually infrequent or too expensive to run, Dynamic Demand-Responsive Transportation (DDRT) combines the efficiency of mass transit with the convenience of private transport to provide a cost-effective alternative to traditional fixed-route or dial-a-ride transit.
 The technology is characterised by its ability to maximise the utilisation and service coverage of a vehicle whilst providing passengers with a level of convenience unprecedented in previous transit models.

-As a result, DDRT provides members of rural communities with greater access to affordable transport whilst providing fleet operators with efficiency gains enabling them to service more of the public.
+As a result, Dynamic Demand-Responsive Transport provides members of rural communities with greater access to affordable transport whilst providing Fleet Operators with efficiency gains enabling them to service more of the public.

-There are several different types of commonly used DRT services by Transit Agencies:
+There are several different types of commonly used Demand-Responsive Transport services by Transit Agencies: